15 Things to do in Liechtenstein and the capital, Vaduz

 - Balu Bäckerei (closed on a Sunday, open on a Monday) – mainly a patisserie, but, in search of something savoury, we opted for a sausage roll and received, quite literally, a sausage and a roll.
 We also had a takeaway ‘cheesy pasta’ type dish.
 Käsknöpfle is Liechtenstein’s national comfort dish and traditionally made with small dumplings or pasta layered with melted cheese and topped with crispy onions.
 Tasty and welcome and we ‘ticked off’ two of the main staples of Liechtenstein cuisine, käsknöpfle and wurst (sausage) more by accident than design.

-- Liechtenstein McDonalds (open every day – McDonalds never sleeps) – Not normally much of a fan, but needs must, and this one looks like the classiest McDonalds in Europe.
-Our introduction to McPop miniature filled doughnuts.
+- Liechtenstein McDonalds (open every day – McDonalds never sleeps) – Not normally much of a fan, but needs must, and this one must be the classiest McDonalds in Europe.
+It was our introduction to McPop miniature filled doughnuts.
 Frankly, the nicest thing I’ve eaten in a McDonald’s.
 Never seen them at home, though I’ve spotted McBaguette, McMacarons and even McBeer elsewhere in Europe.
 So a question from me: What’s the most unexpected McDonald’s item you’ve found away from your home country?

-So that sums up our trip details, these are my suggestions as to how you could make the most of the time you have in Liechtenstein.
+So that pretty much sums up our trip to Liechtenstein.
+And with time to reflect on what worked and what didn’t, here are some suggestions as to how you could make the most of the time, should you visit Liechtenstein.

 And if you do want to rush and you’ve completed central Vaduz by lunchtime, because sometimes we only have one day and we absolutely have to tick everything, right?
-I get it, I used to be that person.
-Then go to Malbun or visit a winery And here’s some food options for food on the go, since you might not be stopping for anything fancy.
+Then go to Malbun or visit a winery And here’s some food options for food on the go, since you might not be stopping for a sit-down.

 With two days, you can explore a little further.
 Visit the Prince of Liechtenstein Winery or visit the ski resort of Malbun and see the attractions there.
 Alternatively, you could spend more time in Vaduz’s museums or simply relax over a long lunch in one of the restaurants.